SangheonYi/TrainDataPreprocess/PDFPreprocess/inspect_inf_result/README.md

 inspect inference result by label file(ex. rec_banula_train.txt)

 ### rm_redundant.py
-to inspect, parse inference result output from ppocr recognition
+classify the pdf to be examined in ppocr recognition inference result